IoTPanic/pixelpusher/README.md

 `device` - A device SQL ID to reference which device a channel is assigned to.

-`type` - A matrixes type detirmines what type of fixture is connected such as BLKWHT, RGB, RGBW.
+`type` - A matrixes type determines what type of fixture is connected such as BLKWHT, RGB, RGBW.

 `color` - Matrix color information for use by the front end.